 Welcome to our web site.

-On the 1st July we added a new image to our photo of the month, and made it into a jigsaw, these are proving to be very popular click here why not give it a try?
-Why not take a look at our local history news page click here,
+On the 1st August we added a new image to our photo of the month, and made it into a jigsaw, these are proving to be very popular click here why not give it a try? and take a look at our local history news page click here,

 Volunteer vacancy – We are looking to fill the position of Deputy Curator.
 This job entails helping to look after the Museum and all its artefacts.
 Like to know more?
 Then send us your contact details and we will contact you. click here

 Hertsmere have issued a new poster about volunteering at museums a have look. click here

 Did you go to Claregate? find out more from our temporary display in the Museum click here

 The Wyllyotts Centre just of Darkes Lane Potters Bar

 Saturday 11.00 am – 1.00 pm